Certificate of Origin

-TradeCert is a world-wide service, recognized and accepted by nearly 200 countries.
-Over 28,000 exporters and freight forwarders use the service, including big name companies like Ford, Google, Coca-Cola, and DHL.
+The essCert service is world-wide, recognized and accepted by more than 200 countries.
+More than 28,000 exporters and freight forwarders use the service, including big name companies like Ford, Google, Coca-Cola, and DHL.

-TradeCert is a cloud-based program, meaning you do not have to download and install software.
-Simply log on to the website tradecert.com and upload the documents.
+The essCert program is cloud-based, meaning you do not have to download and install software.
+Simply log on to the website essCert.com and upload the documents.
 The Chamber will review the certificate and electronically stamp and sign them.
 When it is approved, you can print out the stamped documents at your leisure.

 The fees have been updated for providing additional services regarding the certificates of origin.
-Fees will be processed per transaction and collected via credit card on the TradeCert website.
+Fees will be processed per transaction and collected via credit card on the essCert website.

 Member price: $15

 - Companies requesting a Certificate of Origin must submit a formal letter to the Tulsa Regional Chamber with a list of authorized company representatives allowed to make Certificate of Origin requests on behalf of the company.
 The letter must be signed by a senior level corporate representative.